-See also Requirements for Reading Array Data in the Device Bus Operations section for more information.
-The Read-Only Operations-"AC Characteristics" section on page 88 provides the read parameters, and Figure 11 shows the timing diagram.
+See also "Requirements for Reading Array Data" section on page 14 for more information.
+The Read-Only Operations subsection in the "AC Characteristics" section on page 77 section provides the read parameters, and Figure 11, on page 78 shows the timing diagram.